 Duke of Edinburgh

-If you are in Year 10 – Year 13 have you thought about starting you DoE Award?
+If you are in Year 9 or 10 have you thought about starting your DofE Award?
 By doing your DofE at Oriel High School, you’re in for an amazing adventure and masses of fun as you take part in a range of activities, all leading to the achievement of an Award that is highly valued by universities and employers alike.

 What is the DofE all about?

-You can do programmes at three levels, which when completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
+At Oriel we currently offer two levels, which when completed, lead to a Bronze, or Silver Duke of Edinburgh’s Award.

 The best bit is – you get to choose what you do!